thomasWeise/aitoa/book/difficulties/scalability/README.md

 Matter of fact, I could four different algorithm setups or four different algorithms at once.
 It makes sense to assume that this would give me a better chance to obtain a good solution.
 However, it is also clear that, overall, I am still just utilizing the variance of the results.
 In other words, the result I obtain this way will not really be better than the results I could expect from the best of setups or algorithms if run alone.

+One more interesting option is that I could run a metaheuristic together with an exact algorithm which can guarantee to find the optimal solution.
+For the JSSP, for instance, there exists an efficient dynamic programming algorithm which can solve several well-known benchmark instances within seconds or minutes&nbsp;[@vH2016DPFRASOSOD; @vHNOG2017ACOTPSTJSSPOBDP; @GvHSGT2010STJSSPOBDP].
+Of course, there can and will be instances that it cannot solve.
+So the idea would be that in case the exact algorithm can find the optimal solution within the computational budget, we take it.
+In case it fails, one or multiple metaheuristics running other CPUs may give us a good approximate solution.

 Alternatively, I could take a population-based metaheuristic like an Evolutionary Algorithm.
 Instead of executing $\nu$ independent runs on $\nu$ CPU cores, I could divide the offspring generation between the different cores.